 The future of smart replies is coming at us faster than most people realize.
 Based on current development trends and my conversations with industry insiders, we're looking at some major evolutions in the next few years.

-First, expect contextual awareness to deepen significantly.
-Future smart replies won't just respond to the last message—they'll understand entire conversation histories and even factor in your relationship with the person you're talking to.
-Imagine your keyboard knowing to suggest a more formal tone with your boss versus a playful one with your best friend, automatically.
+First, contextual awareness is deepening significantly—and it's already here.
+The latest smart reply systems don't just respond to the last message—they understand entire conversation histories and factor in your relationship with the person you're talking to.
+Modern keyboards automatically detect whether you need a formal tone with your boss or a playful one with your best friend, switching seamlessly between contexts.

-"We're moving toward systems that understand not just what was said, but why it was said and what should come next in a meaningful human interaction," explains Dr. Wei Chen, an AI researcher I interviewed last month.
+"We're now seeing systems that understand not just what was said, but why it was said and what should come next in a meaningful human interaction," explains Dr. Wei Chen, an AI researcher at Berkeley's AI Lab.
+"The next frontier is understanding unstated intentions—what people mean beyond the literal words they type."

 Multimodal suggestions are another frontier.
 Soon, smart replies won't be limited to text—they'll suggest appropriate images, voice messages, or even small videos based on the conversation context.
 Some early versions of this already exist, but they're about to get much more sophisticated.